Water Quality Coalition

 Annual All-Member Meeting

-Note: This a recorded video of the All-Members Meeting from November 5, 2020, The first 6 minutes has some feedback noise but that is resolved for the reminder of the approximately 50 minute video.
-Watching this video counts for annual education in the DSWQC.
+Note: This a recorded video of the All-Members Meeting from November 5, 2020, The first 6 minutes has some feedback noise but that is resolved for the remainder of the approximately 50 minute video.
+Watching this video counts for annual education in the DSRCDWQC.
 No quiz will be required this year.

 Watch this video* of an overview about the Irrigated Lands Regulatory Program (ILRP) and the Sacramento Valley Water Quality Coalition (SVWQC).